 - Plates – wanting to eat more

 Due to increased blood sugar level, the body has the urge to expel unnecessary, syrupy blood in the form of urine.
-Therefore, the body would crave for fluid to dilute the blood and eliminate sugar concentration in the blood.
+Therefore, the body craves fluid to dilute the blood and eliminate sugar concentration.

 Pepsi is contraindicated with hyperglycemic clients; we just placed it there for you to easily remember that diabetics have this intense craving for fluid.
 This happens to be the main reason why polyuria happens.